filecoin-project/lotus-docs/content/en/storage-providers/configure/split-markets-miners/index.md

 ```

 2. Initialize the `markets` node.
 This performs a one-time setup of the markets node.
-Part of that setup includes updating the `peer id` in the miner actor by submitting
+Part of that setup includes updating the `peer id` in the storage provider actor by submitting
 a message on chain.
 This is necessary so that storage and retrieval clients know that
-this miner's **deal-making** endpoint is now publicly dialable/reachable on a new
+this storage provider's **deal-making** endpoint is now publicly dialable/reachable on a new
 address (the new `markets` node).

 {{< alert icon="warning" >}}